syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 </table>

-The following code snippet explains how to set form fields visiblity to the PDF document.
+The following code snippet explains how to set the visibility of form fields in a PDF document..

 {% tabs %}